gterrono/houston/README.md

 Houston
 ===============
-Houston (formerly Z-Mongo-Admin) is a zero-config Meteor Admin, modeled after [Django Admin](https://docs.djangoproject.com/en/dev/ref/contrib/admin/), intended as a simple way for developers to give end-users (or themselves) an easy way to view and manipulate their app's data.
+Houston is a zero-config Meteor Admin, modeled after [Django Admin](https://docs.djangoproject.com/en/dev/ref/contrib/admin/), intended as a simple way for developers to give end-users (or themselves) an easy way to view and manipulate their app's data.

 #### [Video presentation](https://www.youtube.com/watch?v=vXeWxbJQr5o)